devsecops-workshop/workshop-guide/content/5-gitops/_index.md

 ## Check the GitOps Config Repository

-We already have a second repository in Gitea that holds the required Gitops yaml resources.
-We will use this repo to push changes to our `workshop-dev` enivronment.
+We already have a second repository, called `openshift-gitops-getting-started` in Gitea that holds the required Gitops yaml resources.
+We will use this repo to push changes to our `workshop-prod` enivronment.

-Have a quick look at the structure of this project:
+Have a quick look at the structure of this git project:

 **app** - contains yaml files for the deployment, service and route resources needed by our application.
 These will be applied to the cluster.
 There is also a `kustomization.yaml` defining that kustomize layers will be applied to all yamls